useflyyer/next-rosetta/README.md

 ![demo](./.github/demo.gif)

-Lightweight, simple, easy to integrate, no custom server required and efficient because will only download the locale you need.
+Lightweight, simple, easy to integrate, extendable, no custom server required and efficient because it will only download the required translations for your current locale.

 [See live demo](https://next-rosetta.vercel.app)